| Company part of secret empire By John MintzThe Washington Post

 six-inch-long handgun whose sales are surging.
 Guns that size had been around for decades,

 but they could shoot only small bullets.
+Then in recent years, 31 states passed

 laws, promoted by the National Rifle Association, allowing people to carry concealed